Ron Edwards (Adept Press)

-As previously stated, Sorcerers in Sorcerer don’t actually know any spells or have any powers.
+As previously stated, Sorcerers in Sorcerer don’t actually know any spells or have any inherent supernatural powers.
 They are powerful only by virtue of the entities they command.
-As can be expected from this game, the actual nature of the Demon is left up to the GM, but it does have several attributes that are fixed.
+As can be expected from the game thus far, the actual nature of the Demon is left up to the GM, but it does have several attributes that are fixed.
 Demons are not easily detected and are actually GREAT at hiding from the public eye, to the extent that they will refuse to do anything that will expose them .
 Demons MUST be summoned and MUST be bound by Sorcerers in order to exist in the material world for any appreciable length of time, something which they CRAVE since the mortal world gives them a chance to fulfill their single burning Need and Desire, attributes which are meant to be a source of conflict between the demon and the sorcerer.
-The only problem is that as written Need and Desire can very easily be defined as mere nuisances and only the almighty GM’s discretion is employed along with some bad examples of Desire and Need, to ward off making a door stop out of this all important mechanic.
+The only problem is that as written Need and Desire can very easily be defined as mere nuisances and only the almighty GM’s discretion is employed, along with some bad examples of Desire and Need, to ward off making a door stop out of this all important failsafe against rampant player abuse.

-This is where the game really needed to step up its shit and make it count was in an explanation of the purpose BEHIND Need and methods to achieve that goal, instead it is content with giving us a few bland and generic examples of what can constitute a need or a desire.
-The examples are far more illustrative of the mechanic then the description of the mechanic itself.
+This is where the game really needed to step up its shit and make it count.
+It needed an explanation of the purpose BEHIND Need and methods to achieve that purpose but instead it is content with giving us a few bland and generic examples of what can constitute a Need or a Desire.
+The examples are far more illustrative of the operation of the mechanic then the description of the mechanic itself.

 If anything, the abilities of Demons and their generation is even more vague.
 Like humans Demons have the 3 different ability scores (often pretty high ones) and an ability termed Power, which is its most important feature, and determines which, among other things, the number of special abilities it has.
-Demons come in different general categories; Inconspicuous, Object, Possessor, Parasite and Passing, all of which blurr into eachother at various times but they give you a general idea of what demons look like.
+Demons come in different general categories; Inconspicuous, Object, Possessor, Parasite and Passing, all of which blurr into eachother occasionally but they function as general categories which Demons tend to fall into.

 The special abilities is where the game gets too abstract for my taste.
 Abilities can either be bestowed upon the Sorcerer, the Host or Wielder or upon the Demon itself.
 The short descriptions give one a general idea of what the ability is supposed to achieve but again the Gm’s discretion is needed to sort things out.

 I always feel that an example can serve to illustrate what a thousand blathery words about vaguely defined rulesystems cannot so we will pick another example from Sorcerer’s appendix N and see how well we can make it work.
-Although probably not appropriate for a modern setting, the blade StormBringer is a VERY suitable candidate for an Object Demon.
+Although probably not appropriate for a modern setting, the blade Stormbringer is an emminently suitable candidate for an Object Demon.

 Stormbringer is a mighty weapon indeed, and virtually indestructible.
 We don’t really know what would be (appropriate) for a high Stamina since it’s a poorly defined ability but we choose 8 since there are very few things that can destroy this mighty weapon.
 It’s type shall be Object and its Telltale is a faint keening when it is drawn.
 It’s lore determines its number of abilities but we will have to do that one from the bottom up since we are trying to replicate a thing from fiction so we will simply add abilities to taste.
 The Object Demon’s Will is at least one higher then its highest ability score, so it will be at least Nine.